cleolibrary/CLEO-Redux/TROUBLESHOOTING.md

 ## Game crash with CLEO on San Andreas: The Definitive Edition

-- make sure you installed ONLY the 64-bit version of Ultimate ASI Loader ([direct link to the latest release](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/v4.61/Ultimate-ASI-Loader_x64.zip))
+- make sure you installed ONLY the 64-bit version of Ultimate ASI Loader ([direct link to the latest release](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/v4.61/Ultimate-ASI-Loader_x64.zip), download, rename `dinput8.dll` to `version.dll` and put to `GTA San Andreas - Definitive Edition\Gameface\Binaries\Win64`)
 - make sure you run the latest CLEO Redux version (0.8.2 and above)
 - delete config files from `Documents\Rockstar Games\GTA San Andreas Definitive Edition\Config\WindowsNoEditor`
 - run the game as administrator